swiftlang/swift-evolution/proposals/NNNN-clock-instant-date-duration.md

 ##### Duration

 It is reasonable to consider that each clock's instant has it's own "unit" of time measurement.
 However, that complicates the adoption story and proliferates a practically identical type to solely prevent one potential minor mistake of comparing the duration from the difference of instants from two different clocks.
 Duration itself should be trivial to express, non-lossy storage, which avoids mathematical ambiguity.
 On one end of the spectrum is to make isolate monotonic durations different from wall clock durations, on the other is say everything is just a Double.
 Both have advantages, but both have distinct disadvantages.
 Making duration a structure that is trivial allows a happy middle ground, but also allows for the potential of incremental adoption.

-Similarly to how [CGFloat was offered a special case for conversion](https://github.com/apple/swift-evolution/blob/main/proposals/0307-allow-interchangeable-use-of-double-cgfloat-types.md), Duration should have a special conversion case to TimeInterval to aide in the ergonomics of making sure the types are approachable.
-This means that any API that currently takes a TimeInterval now can take a Duration, and any API that takes a duration can take a concrete TimeInterval value.
-Just as the `CGFloat` to `Double` conversion was not taken lightly - this also is not a small issue.
-Expressing durations as a `Double` not only is potentially lossy but also pollutes the potential namespace with perhaps dubious concepts like multiplying two `TimeInterval` variables together is perhaps not the most meaningful usage. `Duration` being structured means that the type can be opinionated in what types of conformances it has, and operations can be extended upon it without mucking with unrelated categories.

 Meaningful durations can always be expressed in terms of nanoseconds plus a number of seconds, either a duration before a reference point or after.
 They can be constructed from meaningful human measured (or machine measured precision) but should not account for any calendrical calculations (e.g., a measure of days, months or years distinctly need a calendar to be meaningful).
 Durations should able to be serialized, compared, and stored as keys, but also should be able to be added and subtracted (and zero is meaningful).
 They are distinctly NOT `Numeric` due to the aforementioned issue with regards to multiplying two `TimeInterval` variables.
 That being said, there is utility for ad-hoc division and multiplication to calculate back-offs.